ibtihala817/TodoList/README.md

   - Writing Codes
   - Figma
-  - My development process and problem solving strategy is starting the design in Android Studio by using fragment XML, and writing the code and when I face a problem I search in google to find a solution to my errors and finding interesting websites as Material Design website, and learning to be more patience and it takes me less time than before to figure out the errors.
+  - My development process and problem solving strategy is starting the design in Android Studio by using fragments XML, and writing the code and when I face a problem I search in google to find a solution to my errors and finding interesting websites as Material Design website, and learning to be more patience and it takes me less time than before to figure out the errors.
- Another problem solving strategy is Mr.Mohamed, Mr.Saad, and classmate Ghadeer
 # List unsolved problems which would be fixed in future iterations.
  - filtering
  - sorting